Average Goals Per Game

 Average Goals Per Game = Total Number of Goals Scored / Total Number of Games Played

-For example, if a team scores 70 goals across 35 games, their average goals per game is 70/35 = 2.
-This suggests they score an average of 2 goals per match.
+As an example, if a team scores 70 goals across 35 games, their average goals per game is 70/35 = 2.
+Think about it: this suggests they score an average of 2 goals per match.
 This calculation can be applied to individual teams, leagues, or even specific periods within a season (e.g., average goals per game in the first half of the season versus the second half).

 Factors Influencing Average Goals Per Game: Beyond Just Attacking Prowess